-He has provided unceasing service to the optics community as an active member of a number of professional organizations and scientific commissions.
-His roles have included: Editor-in-Chief of Optics Letters and Editor; member of OSA’s Board of Directors and Board of Editors; member of the National Research Council’s Committee on Atomic, Molecular, and Optical Science and the Board on Assessment of NIST Programs; member of the governing boards of the American Institute of Physics and IEEE LEOS and the Executive Board of American Physical Society and a member of the U.S. Department of Energy’s Basic Energy Sciences Advisory Committee.
+He has provided unceasing service to the optics community as an active member of several professional organizations and scientific commissions.
+His roles have included: Editor-in-Chief of Optics Letters and Editor; member of OSA's Board of Directors and Board of Editors; member of the National Research Council's Committee on Atomic, Molecular, and Optical Science and the Board on Assessment of NIST Programs; member of the governing boards of the American Institute of Physics and IEEE LEOS and the Executive Board of American Physical Society and a member of the U.S. Department of Energy's Basic Energy Sciences Advisory Committee.
 He has also served on the program committees for CLEO and the LEOS Annual Meeting and co-chaired CLEO in 1996.

 Johnson is the recipient of APS's 1996 Edward A. Bouchet Award.
 He is a fellow of OSA, APS, IEEE, AAAS, and the National Society of Black Physicists.
 In 2021, he received the Stephen D. Fantone Distinguished Service Award "for decades of principled leadership and steadfast service to The Optical Society and to the optics community, and especially for serving as a tireless ambassador for OSA."